 Oh no, Simon has tripped and sprained his ankle!
 The doctor bandages his foot and tells him he must stay off it until it mends.The children offer to help fill the pails of water from the well, hitch Sandy to her cart and to and deliver the water to the towns people.

 Then one day Simon's foot gets better.
 The children are sad so, Simon lets the children come along that day and the next day and every day after that!
 And so if you are lucky enough to visit this island in the Caribbean you may see an old man, a donkey, a cart full of pails brimming with water and a parade of children singing and dancing.

 This delightful children's book has received the Mom's Choice Award, GOLD in the category of Children's Picture Book, Peoples, Places and Cultures.
 Mom's Choice Awards honor excellence in children's media.

 "Where is Simon, Sandy?" is available online at Publishing Works, Barnes and Noble, Borders, and Amazon.
 It is also available through your local bookstores, if they don't have it in stock ask them to order it for you!
 It is also available at The Dragon's Nest Toy Store in Newburyport, MA.

-In the Turks and Caicos Islands it is sold in the gift shop of the Turks and Caicos National Museum, The Unicorn Book Store in Providenciales, The Dizzy Donkey at the Grand Turk Carnival Cruise Ship Terminal, The Osprey, Bohio and Mitch’s Dive shop on Grand Turk.
+In the Turks and Caicos Islands it is sold in the gift shop of the Turks and Caicos National Museum, The Unicorn Book Store in Providenciales and The Dizzy Donkey at the Grand Turk Carnival Cruise Ship Terminal.

 See more Illustrations from the Book